🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How AMM Works

-• Slippage increases with order size (pool ratio shifts)
+• Slippage grows proportionally with transaction size (pool balance shifts)

 Used by: Early Augur, Gnosis conditional tokens, some DeFi prediction markets